 Google Gemini

-Flow Designer has a built-in Google Gemini Text Generation step to help you integrate Gemini into your alert management and incident response flows.
+Flow Designer has a built-in Google Gemini Text Generation steps to help you integrate Gemini into your alert management and incident response flows.

 Gemini Steps